Prompt Estimation from Prototypes for Federated Prompt Tuning of Vision Transformers: Introduction

 \section{Introduction}

 Federated learning (FL)~\citep{mcmahan2017communication} is a collaborative machine learning approach in which a central server coordinates multiple clients to jointly train a global model, while preserving the privacy of the client's data by keeping the local data decentralized.
-A major challenge in FL is data heterogeneity: data collected by each client can differ significantly in distribution, resulting in non-identically distributed (non-iid) data across the network.
+A major challenge in FL is data heterogeneity: datasets on each client can differ significantly in distribution, resulting in non-identically distributed (non-iid) data across the network.
 These discrepancies often cause client models to converge to different local minima, a phenomenon known as ``client drift''~\citep{karimireddy2020scaffold}, which in turn degrades the generalization performance of the global model.
 To address this issue, personalized FL methods~\citep{chenbridging,9880164,shamsian2021personalized} have been proposed, aiming to better accommodate diverse local data distributions.
-However, a key drawback of personalized methods is their reduced generalization performance when applied to new clients~\citep{deng_unlock}.
+However, a key drawback of personalized methods is their reduced generalization performance on new or unseen clients~\citep{deng_unlock}.

+Inspired by their success in centralized learning, large foundation models (FMs) are increasingly adopted in FL to mitigate data heterogeneity~\citep{bommasani2021opportunities,DosovitskiyB0WZ21,radford2021learning}.
+FMs demonstrate enhanced robustness in non-iid data settings~\citep{qu2022rethinking}.
+Yet, their substantial computational demands for tuning on resource-constrained edge devices and high communication costs present major hurdles.
+Parameter-efficient tuning methods, such as Visual Prompt Tuning (VPT)~\citep{vpt_jia2022visual}, offer a promising solution for efficient FM adaptation within FL, significantly reducing communication overhead while harnessing the power of large models.